ddry/ddry/README.md

 `ddry.js` - `modular.js` wrapper allowing suite execution only-except style scoping without editing spec config in and out.
 It is also a service point file for all the test harnesses to make testing configured in `ddry.json` file.
 It determines whether it is launched from `ddry` shell command of from within a test harness and delivers the suite entirely or within scope defined by CLI.

 `cli.js` - CLI commands and scopes parser.
+Updates `ddry.json` when executing commands, updates `cli.json` for only-this-run scope constraints.
+Outputs usage info.
 Throws error when needs to prevent test harness launch.
 Exits normally to allow it.